ibid/ibid/docs/tutorial.rst

            throws = [unicode(randint(1, 6)) for i in range(number)]
            event.addresponse(u'I threw %s', human_join(throws))

-The module-level ``help`` dict specifies descriptions for features (*help* command) and the doc-string of the processor gives the *usage*.
+The module-level ``features`` dict specifies descriptions for features (given with the usage description) and categories to place the feature in.
+You can find a list of available categories in :attr:`ibid.categories` and if necessary add a category to it from your module.

+The Processor can be linked to a feature by specifying it in the `feature` attribute.
+Usage for the Processor's functions (in BNF) goes in a `usage` attribute.
-"reload tutorial" and you should see "dice" appear in *features*.
+"reload tutorial" and you should see "dice" appear in the features for "fun stuff".

 Configuration
 -------------